ehmatthes/django-simple-deploy/docs/unit_tests/understanding_unit_tests.md

 ...
 ```

-This file imports the `utils/ut_helper_functions.py` module, which contains functions that are useful to test modules in different platform-specific directories.
+The test file imports the `utils/ut_helper_functions.py` module, which contains functions that are useful to test modules in different platform-specific directories.

  The function `test_creates_dockerfile()` has one argument, `tmp_project`.
-Here pytest takes the return value from the `tmp_project()` fixture, and assigns it to the variable `tmp_project` in `test_creates_dockerfile`.
-This is a little confusing; we have a fixture function in `conftest.py` called `tmp_project()`, but in the current test function `tmp_project` refers to the return value of `tmp_project()`.
+Here pytest takes the return value from the `tmp_project()` fixture, and assigns it to the variable `tmp_project`.
+This can be a little confusing; we have a fixture  in `conftest.py` called `tmp_project()`, but in the current test function `tmp_project` refers to the return value of `tmp_project()`.
 If this is confusing, keep in mind that **in this test function, `tmp_proj` is the path to the directory containing the test project.**

 The actual test function is only one line!
-We call `check_reference_file()`, which compares a file from the test project against the reference files.
-Here we compare that the `Dockerfile` that's created during the test run matches the reference file `unit_tests/platforms/fly_io/reference_files/Dockerfile`.
-If your current local version of `django-simple-deploy` generates a `Dockerfile` for Fly.io deployments that doesn't match the correct file, you'll know. :)
+We call `check_reference_file()`, which compares a file from the test project against the corresponding reference file.
+Here we make sure the `Dockerfile` that's created during the test run matches the reference `unit_tests/platforms/fly_io/reference_files/Dockerfile`.
+If your current local version of `django-simple-deploy` generates a `Dockerfile` for Fly.io deployments that doesn't match this file, you'll know. :)

 ### Conclusion